By Cristina Utti MFA, MA

 Substance abuse and addiction often stem from troubled interpersonal relationships.

-Lacking the proper communication skills and strategies for handling difficult emotions can lead someone to take the “easy way out” by drinking or abusing other substances in order to drown out feelings that they do not know how to handle.
+Lacking the proper communication skills and strategies for handling difficult emotions can lead someone to take the “easy way out” by drinking or abusing substances in order to drown out feelings that they do not know how to handle.
 Once the substances are used and abused for a period of time, chemical changes in the brain occur, causing dependence and addiction, which then leads to more troubled relationships.
 In the long run, repressing feelings and thoughts with substances is not the easy way out at all.
-No one can drink or drug indefinitely.
-All of those emotions will still be there, and probably compounded, once the substances are gone.

 Dialectical Behavior Therapy (DBT) is helpful in addiction treatment because it helps people examine their thoughts, opinions, and reactions.

-Those that enroll on DBT therapy may spend time with an individual therapist, in group classes, or a combination of both.
+DBT therapy clients may spend time with an individual therapist, in group classes, or a combination of both.
 Journaling assignments are often given for keeping track of the effectiveness of the new skills learned.
-Since DBT is targeted for individuals that have poor ability to handle strong emotions, it applies to everyone who struggles with an addiction.
+Since DBT is targeted toward individuals who have poor ability to handle strong emotions, it applies to everyone who struggles with an addiction.

 - Acceptance and validation of behavior as it is in the moment.